-- 1% of the number of shares of our common stock then outstanding, which will equal approximately shares immediately after this offering; or - the average weekly trading volume of our common stock on the Nasdaq Global Select Market during the four calendar weeks preceding the filing of a notice on Form 144 with respect to the sale;
+- 1% of the number of shares of our common stock then outstanding, which will equal approximately shares immediately after this offering; or - the average weekly trading volume in shares of our common stock during the four calendar weeks preceding the filing of a notice on Form 144 with respect to such sale.

-provided, in each case, that we are subject to the Exchange Act periodic reporting requirements for at least 90 days before the sale.
-Such sales made in reliance upon Rule 144 by our affiliates or persons selling shares on behalf of our affiliates are also subject to certain manner of sale provisions and notice requirements and to the availability of current public information about us.
+Sales made in reliance upon Rule 144 by our affiliates or persons selling shares on behalf of our affiliates are also subject to certain manner of sale provisions and notice requirements and to the availability of current public information about us.